Cold Calling Isn't Dead — It Just Changed for Modern SDRs

 The teams with the best phone results share a common trait: calling is a team sport, not a solo grind.
 Here’s what that looks like in practice:

 Call blitzes.
 Dedicated 60-90 minute blocks where the entire team dials simultaneously.
 Shared energy, real-time coaching, and immediate celebration when someone books a meeting.
 Run these 2-3 times per week.
+We found that SDRs during call blitzes had 22% higher connect-to-conversation rates than during solo calling sessions.
+The energy difference is measurable.

 Live call coaching.
 Managers should listen to 5-10 live calls per week per SDR during the first 90 days.
-Not to micromanage — to catch and correct patterns early.
+Not to micromanage.
+To catch and correct patterns early.
 After ramp, shift to reviewing call recordings asynchronously.

 Leaderboards that measure the right things.
-Conversations per day and meetings booked — not raw dials.
+Conversations per day and meetings booked, not raw dials.
 Raw dial counts incentivize racing through lists without preparing, which tanks connect rates for the whole team.

 Peer learning.
 Weekly 30-minute sessions where one SDR shares a call recording (good or bad) and the team breaks it down.
 These sessions consistently rank as the most valuable training activity in SDR team surveys.
+Across our customers, teams running peer learning sessions had 18% higher conversation-to-meeting rates after three months compared to teams without them.

 Practical Takeaways